BlockchainCommons/GordianWallet-iOS/README.md

 Please only use the app on testnet!

 To help us improve *GordianWallet*, *please*  share crash reports and give us feedback.
 Want a feature added?
 Tell us about it.

-### Installing GordianWallet from Testflight

-We have a public Testflight link available for beta testing [here](https://testflight.apple.com/join/OQHyL0a8).

-Click through, and you'll be able to install the app immediately (and will be instructed how to install Testflight if you need to do so first).

 ### Installing GordianWallet from Source